eduNEXT/ceph-s3-examples/README.md

 # CEPH S3 Commands
-This repo offers commands to interact with CEPH file system.
+This repo offers commands to interact with a CEPH file system account.
 This service exposes an API compatible with AWS S3, reason why the main dependency of this project is boto3.

 # How to use it.

 1. Create a `credentials.json` file.
-This file will contain the credentials to connecto to the CEPH service.
+This file will contain the credentials to connect to the CEPH FS account.
 You'll find a `credentials.json.tpl` file as a reference indicating the credentials required.
 Please DON'T COMMIT `credentials.json` file (it is ignored in the repo just in case)

 2. Create a virtualenv in python3 and install the requirements with `pip install -r requirements.txt`.
 The commands have been tested in Python 3.7 and 3.8.